 Mixed-content warnings appear when you have a site that is supposed to be running over HTTPS that is also serving assets over HTTP.
 This is a big problem we see happening all the time across the web, especially now that people are migrating to HTTPS to take advantage of SEO ranking factor and HTTP/2 benefits.
 We reported this happening to a large site, Search Engine Roundtable, a couple months ago.
 It turns out it was ads that were still serving over HTTP from the WordPress Disqus plugin.

 Website owners should always be testing their sites in all browsers and ensure they aren't receiving HTTPS mixed-content warnings.
 Chrome finally killed off their mixed-content warning and simply shows a gray padlock instead of green.
 While this is great, it can also give you a false sense of security if you don't use other browsers.
 The new security panel in Google chrome devtools is awesome for quickly diagnosing non-secure origin scripts.

 In Mozilla Firefox it shows a little gray warning triangle and if clicked on lets you see that it has blocked certain parts of the page from loading.
 This can actually break your page from loading altogether.

 And Internet Explorer is the worse because you actually get a popup warning you and it also breaks the page.
 So you can assume if you have mixed-content warnings you are probably losing a lot of those IE people.
 And yes, that will count as a bounce!

-The good old controversy of whether you should use popups or not on your website.
-In 2013, 70% of people thought irrelevant popups were annoying.
+Popups can be very annoying and get on the nerves of a website's visitors, especially if they are used incorrectly.
 But popups have also been proven on some sites to drastically increase conversions and signups to your lists.
 According to Neil Patel, the top 10% popups have a conversion rate of a whopping 9.28%.
 So what should you do?
-Well keep in mind that if it does annoy people the popups could increase your bounce rate.
+Well, keep in mind that if it does annoy people, the popups could increase your bounce rate.
 So use them cautiously.